Acceptance rates for jobs at the very top tech companies tend to be under 1%. As you can imagine, most candidates don’t get past the resume screening.

 - Have you checked your contact details are correct?

-- Have you listed your programming languages?
+- If you're an engineer, have you listed your programming languages?

 - Have you talked about your actions rather than your responsibilities?